-Significantly increased capital expenditure is expected for the next ten years (averaging approx. \$16m per year) during which time a number of upgrades to existing substations are planned and a new major GXP substation (2026-27) will be developed.
-Overhead line conductor replacements and some underground cable replacements will also continue through this period.

-A major capital project to increase the capacity of the subtransmission system supplying Motueka and Golden Bay occurs at the end of the ten year planning period.
+Significantly increased capital expenditure is expected for the next ten years (averaging approx. \$17m per year) during which time a number of upgrades to existing substations are planned and a new major GXP substation (2026-27) will be developed.
+A major capital project to increase the capacity of the subtransmission system supplying Motueka and Golden Bay occurs at the end of the 10-year planning period.